abdullahejazjanjua/masm-hangman/README.md

 2. Clone or download this repository.
 3. Mount your project directory in DOSBox.
 4. Assemble and link the source code using MASM commands.
+    You need to have masm.exe, link.exe in your present working directory.
 5. Run the executable in DOSBox and enjoy the game!

 ---